CICCIOSGAMINO/openweather-apis/README.md

 ### Version details
-Main changes by version (if the first number change, old code you have written is not supported, for example between version 1.x.x to versione 2.x.x (I Apologize for that):
+Main changes by version (if the first number change, old code you have written is not supported, for example between version 1.x.x to version 2.x.x (I apologize for that):

 + First version
-+ Version 1.2.0 minor buds fix
++ Version 1.2.0 minor bugs fix
 + Version 2.0.0 link in the callback for the operational error such as the ClientRequest, HTTPParse and so on ...
 + Version 2.0.1 minor fix (no code impact)
 + Version 2.0.2 important fix - encodeURIComponent for city name, Unexpected token handled as error
 + Version 2.0.3 minor fix (no code impact)

 ### Installation
-Like all the node package install and mange operation are done by npm (use the -s if you want save the package in the package.json file) :
+Like all node packages, install and mange operation are done by npm (use the -s if you want save the package in the package.json file) :

 ```javascript